Rooted America: Immobility and Segregation of the Intercounty Migration Network

 \textbf{Abstract}

-Despite the popular narrative that the United States is a ``land of mobility,'' its internal migration rates have declined for decades, and reached a historical low.
-Economic and related factors were able to account for a portion of this trend, but the bulk has remained unexplained.
-Here, we propose a systemic, relational model of internal migration in the U.S., combining demographic, economic, political, and geographical factors with endogenous social mechanisms, with the objective of identifying factors limiting migration rates.
-We implement this model using valued temporal exponential-family random graph models, allowing us to calibrate it to the (valued) network of intercounty U.S. migration flows during the 2011-2015 period.
-Our analysis reveals a pattern of \textit{segmented immobility}, where fewer people migrate between counties with dissimilar political contexts, levels of urbanization, and racial compositions.
-Probing our model using``knockout'' experiments suggests that one would have observed approximately 3 million (17\%) more intercounty migrants over the study period were the segmented immobility mechanisms inoperative.
-This analysis suggests that internal migration in the current era is driven not only by demographic and economic factors, but also cultural and political ones.
-It also reveals social and political cleavages that underlie geographical immobility in America.
+Despite the popular narrative that the United States is a``land of mobility,'' the country may have become a ``rooted America'' after a decades-long decline in migration rates.
+This article interrogates the lingering question about the social forces that limit migration, with an empirical focus on internal migration in the United States.
+We propose a systemic, network model of migration flows, combining demographic, economic, political, and geographic factors and network dependence structures that reflect the internal dynamics of migration systems.
+Using valued temporal exponential-family random graph models, we model the network of intercounty migration flows from 2011 to 2015.
+Our analysis reveals a pattern of \emph{segmented immobility}, where fewer people migrate between counties with dissimilar political contexts, levels of urbanization, and racial compositions.
+Probing our model using ``knockout experiments'' suggests one would have observed approximately 4.6 million (27 percent) more intercounty migrants each year were the segmented immobility mechanisms inoperative.
+This article offers a systemic view of internal migration and reveals the social and political cleavages that underlie geographic immobility in the United States.

 \textbf{Keywords}

 migration, social networks, political polarization, immobility, segregation